kibeha/ways-to-bacon/README.md

 * bacon_plsql_3b.sql - Even further modification attempting to reduce PGA even more by skipping connection path.

 * bacon_plsql_4.sql - Version that accepts both start and end actor and uses BFS from both ends until they meet.

+* bacon_timing.sql - Script for multiple executions of each version to compage average execution times.

 Folder notebooks contain: